Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

 that file as root.
 Do not change a root-owned disabled placeholder this way;
 use **afppasswd -a** *username* to set a password and re-enable it.
 A verifier with more than one hard link must be replaced or have its extra links removed.
-The private verifier directory of an unprivileged single-user server is instead owned by its user; see **-c**.
+The private verifier directory of a single-user server is instead owned by its user; see **-c**.

 Once enrolled, users can also replace their verifier directly.
 The old-password